Canmore, Banff, Golden, or Rogers Pass, Canada

 - Morning meeting, review of the weather forecast and the avalanche bulletin

-- Car-pool to trail head.
+- Car-pool to trailhead.

-- Equipment check with transceiver test
+- Equipment check and transceiver test

-- Lunch Break
+- Lunch break

-- Stability Evaluation: Snow pits (site selection, layer identification).
+- Stability evaluation: Snow pits (site selection, layer identification)

-- Shear tests (rutschblock, compression, shovel, burp)
+- Shear tests (Rutschblock, compression, shovel, BURP)

-- Hasty tests (probing, hand shear etc.)
+- Hasty tests (probing, hand shear, etc.)

-- Test limitations
+- Discussion about test limitations

 - Terrain recognition, route finding, safe travel techniques, hazard recognition